 17th Century Almanac for March – open fields & enclosure

 Enclosure broke up and hedged in the open fields and commons.
-It led to riot and rebellion, the Midland Revolt and Western Rising.
+It led to riot and rebellion, the Midland Revolt and Western Rising, in parallel with the English Revolution.
 But enclosure also heralded an Agricultural Revolution that fed the swelling towns and cities.
 It was a harsh but essential precursor to Britain’s Industrial Revolution.

 Early Modern Agriculture – open fields, commons & crofts

 In the 17th Century, much of central England was still farmed in a medieval manorial manner.
 Entire parishes worked collectively, farming ‘in common’.
 The land was generally divided into three large open fields, meadows, commons, woods and crofts.
-The three fields were sub-divided into strips and farmed in crop rotation.
+Each field was sub-divided into strips and farmed in crop rotation.
 Land farmed in this way was known as ‘champion country’.

 In theory, each field strip was an acre of land.
 It was 220 yards long (equivalent to 40 rods or one eighth of an English mile).
 This was the distance a pair of oxen could drag a plough through the ground in one draw before they needed to pause.
 It was known as an ‘acre length’ or furlong – literally a ‘furrow-length’.
 Each strip was 22 yards wide (four rods or one chain).
 This is still the length of a cricket wicket today.